 But if you’re a larger organisation, for example, you may need to pay for a full accessibility audit for a more in-depth review.
 These can cost between £3,000 and £7,000 depending on the size and scope of your website.

 Think about the criteria for ‘disproportionate burden’ when working out which methods to use.

 Once you’ve identified your website’s accessibility problems, you’ll need to work out what to prioritise.

 Keep in mind the criteria for ‘disproportionate burden’.
-For example, it’s probably of more benefit to your users if your essential services meet accessibility standards than old PDF newsletters.
+For example, it’s probably of more benefit to your users that your essential services meet accessibility standards rather than your old PDF newsletters.

 And relatively cheap changes are less likely to be disproportionate.
 For example, a simple code change that improves your website’s colour contrast will cost much less than making your website responsive (automatically change size to fit the user’s device).

 Remember that if something is a disproportionate burden, you’ll still need to make reasonable adjustments for people with disabilities - for example, by providing the information they need in another format that’s accessible to them.

 Talk to your legal adviser if you’re not sure what to do.